 The 10 Best Italian Cookbooks

 This wiki has been updated 38 times since it was first published in September of 2015.
 So you finally got fed up with mac and cheese and you're looking to expand your culinary horizons.
 The easiest way to do so is to get tricks, tips, and recipes from some of the world's top chefs.
 From antipasti to pizza, gelato to sorbets, this selection of Italian cookbooks will have you whipping up new and exciting dishes that family and friends can enjoy in no time.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes